manifest/riak-s2-erlang-client/README.md

 Build and run the docker container.
-The build script will create a user for you and store all information required for connection to the `.docker.env.config` file.
+The build script will create a user for you and store all information required for connection to the `.develop-environment` file.

 ```bash
 $ ./run-docker.sh